Michael Landy: Later works

 Landy made little art in the year following Break Down before returning with a solo show in late 2002, entitled Nourishment.
 The exhibition consisted of a series of detailed etchings of weeds, rendered in the traditional style of botanical draughtsmanship.
 The intricate detailing is reported to have resulted in lasting eye damage for Landy.

 In 2003, Landy was selected to chair the judging panel for the Beck's Futures art prize.

 In 2008, Ridinghouse published Michael Landy: Everything Must Go!, Landy's first monograph, which brings together over 20 years of the artist's work for the first time.
 It was in this year that Landy was elected a member of the Royal Academy.

 Landy's Art Bin installation for the South London Gallery in February–March 2010 was described by the artist as "a monument to creative failure."
 A large transparent skip was installed at the gallery, into which he invited the public to throw art work with which they were dissatisfied.
 Artists and collectors were invited to apply to dispose of works of art via a dedicated website.

+In 2016, Museum Tinguely Basel curated Landy's first retrospective exhibition titled "Michael Landy.
+Out of Order".
+It spanned his entire career, bringing together works from Break Down, Credit Card Destroying Machine, and Saints Alive among many others.